StructuresComp/dismech-rods/README.md

 ### Dependencies

-There are some dependencies required prior to compilation.
-Instructions for macOS and Ubuntu are similar (presented below).
+DisMech has been tested on Ubuntu 20.04-24.04 with Python3.8+.
-For other operating systems you should be able to modify the commands below appropriately.
+For other operating systems you should be able to modify the commands below, but support is not guaranteed.

-There is also a docker build available (Thanks to PR #15!), with more instructions in `docker/README.md`.
+Users wishing to run the code can either use the available docker build (Thanks to PR #15!), with more instructions in `docker/README.md`.

-- **macOS**: Because this uses the MKL, it's not certain to run on Apple silicone.
-- **macOS**: If you're running a mac, it's highly recommended you use a package manager like [MacPorts](https://www.macports.org/install.php) or [homebrew](https://brew.sh/).
-Instructions below are for MacPorts.
-- **Note**: Some of these packages are installed to the system library for convenience.
-You may want to install locally to e.g., `~/.local` to avoid conflicts with system libraries.
-Add the `cmake` flag: `-D CMAKE_INSTALL_PREFIX=~/.local`.
-Then `sudo` is not required to install.
-You'll need to ensure subsequent builds know where to find the build libraries.

-- X11
-  - An X11 (xorg) server is necessary to use the `freeglut` library.
-This exists already on Linux.
-  - **macOS**: This can be installed with MacPorts: `sudo port install xorg-server`.
-Then log out and back in.
+If wanting to compile via source, please install the follow dependencies.

 - [Eigen 3.4.0](http://eigen.tuxfamily.org/index.php?title=Main_Page)
   - Eigen is used for various linear algebra operations.
-  - **macOS**: You can install this version with MacPorts: `sudo port install eigen3`.
-Otherwise, build instructions are below.
   - DisMech is built with Eigen version 3.4.0 which can be downloaded [here](https://gitlab.com/libeigen/eigen/-/releases/3.4.0).
 After downloading the source code, install through cmake as follows.
     ```bash
     cd eigen-3.4.0 && mkdir build && cd build